magic2345/DnD-Lightseeker/Obsidian/Lightseeker/05 Worldbuilding/Places Areas/Vain Gardens of Uerna.md

 [[Key|Coordinates: 1,3]]

-- Ruins of a shrine dedicated to an ancient goddess of sun and luck.
+- Ruins of a shrine dedicated to an ancient goddess of sun and luck, now partly buried underground.
 - Now, a lamia makes its lair here, where she keeps prisoners to entertain itself.
 - She orders jackalweres to go out and enslave people.